The Atheist Bible, CC-BY Fabian M. Suchanek

 in Philippsburgh, Sint Maarten, Dutch Caribbean

-We have seen that believers enjoy a number of advantages that atheism, and even Humanism, cannot deliver: the encouragement to live a healthy life, a community, a purpose of life, prayer and rites as coping strategies, the encouragement to foster an attitude of gratefulness, a positive reappraisal of negative life events, the reassurance of an afterlife, and the absolute certainty of not being proven wrong.
-The question is thus why atheists do not convert.
+We have seen that, for almost every advantage that religion brings, atheists and Humanists can argue that they are doing fine also without it.
+Still, there is a residuum: There are benefits that believers enjoy and that atheism, and even Humanism, just cannot deliver: a community, a purpose of life, prayer and rites as coping strategies, a positive reappraisal of negative life events, the reassurance of an afterlife, and the absolute certainty of not being proven wrong.
+Thus, there is still something to gain from religion.
+Hence, the question is: Why don’t atheists convert to get these additional benefits?

-We first note that the current scientific consensus is that all the positive effects of religion are achieved by purely natural means.
-No supernatural mechanisms are known to be responsible for the relationship between religion and health2.
-The fact that religion brings health benefits is thus no proof of the supernatural, and thus will not convince atheists that the supernatural exists.
-Thus, if an atheist was to adhere to a religion for its health benefits, she or he would do so not because of true belief.
+We first note that the current scientific consensus is that all the positive effects of religion are achieved without any supernatural intervention.
+It is the belief in God, not God himself, that helps the believer.
+No supernatural mechanisms are known to be responsible for the relationship between religion and health or happiness2.
+The fact that religion brings benefits is, thus, not proof of the supernatural and will not convince atheists that the supernatural exists.
+If an atheist was to adhere to a religion for its benefits, she or he would do so not because of true belief.

-And this is the first answer to the questions why atheists do not convert: The psychological advantages of a religion are bestowed mainly to those who truly believe in it.
-While one can fake one’s adherence to a religion to obtain the material benefits of its community, it is much harder to obtain feelings of gratitude, the reassurance of an afterlife, or a purpose of life this way1.
-The scientific literature uses the (not uncontroversial) distinction between intrinsic and extrinsic faith: The intrinsic believer “lives” her or his religion and views faith as an ultimate value in itself.
-In contrast, the extrinsic believer “uses” religion in a strictly utilitarian sense to gain safety, social standing, or other secular goals1.
+And this is the first answer to the question of why atheists do not convert: The psychological advantages of religion are bestowed mainly to those who truly believe in it.
+While one can fake one’s adherence to a religion to obtain the material benefits of its community, it is much harder to obtain true feelings of gratitude, the reassurance of an afterlife, or a purpose of life in this way55.
+The scientific literature uses the (not uncontroversial) distinction between intrinsic and extrinsic faith: The intrinsic believer “lives” her or his religion and views faith as an ultimate value in and of itself.
+In contrast, the extrinsic believer “uses” religion in a strictly utilitarian sense to gain safety, social standing, or other secular goals56.
 If we were to convert to a religion to obtain its advantages, we would clearly be an extrinsic believer — and would thus not obtain them.
-Furthermore, atheists (and Humanists in particular) would consider it wrong to profess adherence to something that they do not really believe in.
-It would be a lie vis-à-vis the other (supposedly true) believers, and also vis-à-vis society.
-Such a lie would lead to a state of inner incoherence and cognitive dissonance, which would probably annihilate most of the advantages of religion anyway.
+Furthermore, atheists (and Humanists in particular) would consider it morally wrong to profess adherence to something that they do not really believe in.
+Apart from its moral reprehensiveness, such a lie would lead to a state of inner incoherence and cognitive dissonance, which would probably annihilate most of the psychological advantages of religion anyway.

-The second answer to the question is that atheists are actually doing fine.
-There are just so few of them that most studies that measure health and religiosity fail to account for them.
-The studies are primarily concerned with the correlation of health with the importance of religion in one’s life.
-Atheists, with their minuscule (or even absent) representation at one end of the spectrum are lumped together with the less serious adherents of a religion33.
-However, lower religiosity is not identical with higher atheism33, and thus these studies do not actually talk about atheism and health at all.
-There are very few studies that do measure atheist health.
-Some conclude that atheists do not differ overall from religious adherents in terms of physical health outcomes34.
-Others report better physical353633 and mental health for atheists3633.
-These findings point to a U-shaped relation between religiosity and well-being, in which both strong belief and strong disbelief grant a better life.
-(It’s just that one end of the U has been studied so little that it resembles more a J.) One hypothesis to explain this U-shape is that it is the certainty of one’s world view (in atheists and believers alike) that predicts overall well-being more than what that world view is33.
-And indeed, atheists can use a whole arsenal of methods that we have discussed before to increase their chances of a healthy and happy life.
+The second answer to the question why atheists don’t become religious is that, as we have seen, atheists are actually doing fine.
+They do not seem to need the dietary restrictions, family values, community, or supernatural coping strategies of a religion to do well in life: According to the few studies we have, atheists are just as physically and mentally healthy as believers, they do well in school, and their marriages last just as long as those of believers.
+How come then, we may ask, that so many studies show that religiosity is positively related with these desiderata?
+The answer is that there are so few atheists that most studies that measure well-being and religiosity fail to account for them.
+The studies are primarily concerned with the correlation of well-being with the importance of religion in one’s life.
+Atheists, with their minuscule (or even absent) representation at one end of the spectrum, are lumped together with the less serious religious adherents19.
+However, lower religiosity is not identical with higher atheism19, and thus these studies do not actually address the correlation between atheism and well-being at all.
+There are very few studies that do, and they conclude that, in their samples, atheists do not differ overall from religious adherents in terms of physical health outcomes16.
+As we have discussed, some studies also report better physical171819 and mental health for atheists1819, better school performance45 and lower divorce rates35.
+As far as these findings can be generalized, they suggest a U-shaped relationship between religiosity and well-being, in which both strong belief and strong disbelief grant a better life.
+(It’s just that one end of the U has been studied so little that it resembles more a J.) One hypothesis to explain this U-shape is that it is the conviction in one’s worldview that predicts overall well-being more than what that worldview is19.
+And indeed, atheists can use a whole arsenal of methods (that we have discussed before) to increase their chances of a healthy and happy life.
 They can even appreciate and learn from the positive effects of religion, should they wish to do so.
 Atheists are thus not devoid of means to achieve happiness, and many arguably do.

 Happiness is not a goal.